AkizukiKana/COMP597_report/README.md

 # COMP597_report
-Title: A survey on Text Summary with frequency based method
+Title: A survey on Text Summary

 Prior to 2010: